salvo-rs/salvo/crates/oapi/doc/lib.md

 println!("{}", doc.to_pretty_json().unwrap());
 ```

-# Modify OpenAPI at runtime

-You can modify generated OpenAPI at runtime either via generated types directly or using
-[`Modify`] trait.

-See [`Modify`] trait for examples on how to modify generated OpenAPI via it.

 # Go beyond the surface

 * See how to serve OpenAPI doc via Swagger UI check [`salvo-oapi-swagger-ui`][salvo_oapi_swagger] crate for more details.